Research themes

 Cars on a motorway at night

-Large scale technological and natural disasters require the effective planning and deployment of emergency response resources, which are the responsibility of a diverse set of public and private organisations.
-Done well, emergency response makes a big difference to society’s ability to cope effectively with the negative impacts of large-scale disasters, contributing to improvements in community resilience.
+Large-scale technological and natural disasters need effective planning and deployment of emergency response resources from various public and private organisations.
+When done well, emergency response significantly improves society's ability to cope with the negative impacts of disasters and enhances community resilience.

 A fire engine